 The idea behind establishing the Lombard Ranger values; Respect, Responsibility and Toughness was to provide a solid foundation for which all lessons and guidance could be built upon.
 These three immensely strong yet simple values, which I believe to be universally understood, act as easily discernible beacons in which to reference while navigating any lesson or challenge.

-After being taught through my childhood the “6 Pillars of Character” then right into the “7 Army Core Values” of my young adulthood, as well as countless other values training platforms from every organization I have belonged, I felt overwhelmed with the foggy and overlapping terms of virtue by which I was supposed to live by.
-I found myself associating terms without being convinced they were different enough to all warrant mention.
+After being taught through my childhood the “6 Pillars of Character” then right into the “7 Army Core Values” of my young adulthood, as well as countless other values training platforms from every organization I have belonged, I felt overwhelmed with the foggy and overlapping terms of virtue by which I was supposed to live.
+After giving thought to the words in the Pillars of Character, and the Army Core Values, I found myself associating terms without being convinced they were different enough from one another to all warrant mention.
 Duty and Responsibility for instance in the Army Core values.
 Respect, Fairness and Trustworthiness from the Pillars of Character.
 These terms can certainly be reduced without being over simplified.
 I started feeling like these organizations were more concerned about coming up with clever acronyms (T.R.R.F.C.C. for Character Counts, and L.D.R.S.H.I.P. for the Army) then actually passing on the generational wisdom of our culture.
 Now, I’m sure years of psychological and behavioral research, committee meetings and approval processes are behind these two programs, but that just leads me to think they are probably too complex and convoluted to be as effective as the organizations think they are.
-My goal was to boil down the ideas of these terms into what I view as the most useful virtues in service of overcoming the ultimate challenge, self improvement.
+My goal was to boil down the ideas behind these terms into what I view as the most useful virtues one can have, in service of overcoming the ultimate challenge, self improvement.

 When referring to self improvement, I am speaking of soul work, true dragon slaying, the spiritual battle inside every one of us.
 It is a concept unbound by culture, religion or geographical location.
 It is a concept that underlines the very existence of civilization.